Could you tell me more about Choice schools?

 Why are the tours conducted for waitlisted families?

 Accepting a spot at Explorer is a big commitment and we want each family to be as educated in their choice as possible.
 Tours are important for waitlisted families because changes could occur in our classrooms or school at any time.
 Waitlisted families must also re-confirm their commitment to the school annually.
-The principal will work with families to ensure they are able to come to the school in person.
-Waitlisted families that do not complete an annual school tour will be removed from our waitlist.

 Can I talk with the teachers?